CRESYM/colib0.github.io/pages/testCases/GridFollowing_GridForming_DClink/index.md

 - The grid is represented by ideal Voltage Sources.
 - The load is a constant impedance [ZIP load](../models/loads/ZIPload/).
 - The Grid Following converter controls includes a DC Voltage regulation, similar to the controls described in the [STATCOM model](../models/CompensationDevices/STATCOM).
-- The Grid Forming converter controls includes a frequency and voltage regulation using the droop control approach described in the [Grid Forming VSC model](../models/generations/Sources/VSC/EMTGridFormingVSC/).
+- The Grid Forming converter controls include a frequency and voltage regulation using the droop control approach described in the [Grid Forming VSC model](../models/generations/Sources/VSC/EMTGridFormingVSC/).

 To avoid moo much information on the same page, some links to the elements model's pages can be provided.